fusioncharts/dev_centre_docs/getting-started/angular/angular/configure-your-chart-using-angular.md

 3. An event is triggered:
     * To update the chart caption, sub-capion alignment.
-    * To update the backgroing color.
+    * To update the background color.
     * Reset all the chart data to it's initial version.

 4. A container is created to render buttons in the chart.